catarinaqmcosta/Scenarios_Network/README.md

 "ASSESSING THE IMPACT OF EARTHQUAKE SCENARIOS IN TRANSPORTATION NETWORKS AND SURROUNDING INDUSTRY: THE PORTUGUESE MINING FACTORY CASE STUDY"

+The Python Notebooks are compatible with version 1.5 of the OpenQuake-engine.

 Correspondence to: Catarina Costa (catarinaqmcosta@gmail.com)